mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 ## Editors with administrator permissions

-If you have access to the Grafana server, you can modify the default editor role so that editors can use administrator permissions to manage dashboard folders, dashboards, and teams that they create.
+If you have access to the Mosaicoo server, you can modify the default editor role so that editors can use administrator permissions to manage dashboard folders, dashboards, and teams that they create.

 > **Note**: This permission does not allow editors to manage folders, dashboards, and teams that they do not create.